Kampala Night Life

 Club Rouge is a famous spot and club to visit during the early hours of the night.
 The ambiance is warm, stylish with a touch of class.
 Although the dance area is small, the club is packed with revelers every day and hosts many international artists that visit Uganda such as Shaggy, Brick n Lace, Sean Kingston and R. Kelly to mention a few.
 Fun

-Other clubs in Kampala include Sway on Kampala, T1 and Club Pa Lui at Ntinda Shopping Mall among many others.
+Other clubs in Kampala include 9 degrees and amnesia on Kampala, T1 and Club Pa Lui at Ntinda Shopping Mall among many others.

 Stand up comedy is growing fast on the entertainment scene in Uganda.
 There are a several of Uganda’s celebrated comedians that will get your ribs cracking at National theater (Thursday night), theater factory at Hotel Africana, Pablo at Open House on Bombo Road (Wednesdays) and many other popular hangouts in Kampala.